 How do LinkedIn Lead Gen Forms work?

-Here is a LinkedIn Lead Gen Ad example.
+Here is a LinkedIn Lead Gen Ad example that shows you what it looks like on the user’s end.

 Next, they will see a “Thank You” page with your message and a link back to your website or where you want to send the lead.

-How to set up LinkedIn Lead Gen Forms: Steps & a few examples
+How to set up LinkedIn Lead Gen Forms: Steps and examples

 - Go to “Campaign Manager” and find “Assets” on the left sidebar menu.
 Then click on “Lead gen forms”.